 For as many reasons as there are to visit Peru, there are to establish a business here.
-However, if you are not aware of the incorporation process and/or do not have a local partner to work with, it will be difficult to get your business up and running.
+However, if you are not aware of the incorporation process for a legal entity in Peru and/or do not have a local partner to work with, it will be difficult to get your business up and running.

 In saying that, establishing a Limited Liability Company (LLC) in Peru is easier than you might think.
 Our team of corporate lawyers have written a brief summary of the incorporation process in Peru.